-- So the neighbors and the men who observed him before – that he was a beggar – they were saying: “Isn’t this the man who sat and begged?”
+- So the neighbors and the men observing him before – that he was a beggar – they were saying: “Isn’t this the man who is usually sitting and begging?”

 - Others were saying: “It’s him.”
 Others were saying: “No, but he’s similar to him.”
 That man was saying: “I am him.”

 - So they were saying to him: “So how were your eyes opened?”

 - That man answered: “The man who is called Jesus made mud and spread it on my eyes, and He told me ‘Go to the pool of Siloam and wash’.
 So having gone and washed, I recovered my sight.”